IBM/prompt-declaration-language/docs/README.md

     include_stop_sequence: true
 ```

 The `description` field is a description for the program.
-Field `text` contains a list of either strings or *block*s which together form the document to be produced.
-In this example, the document starts with the string `"Hello"` followed by a block that calls out to a model.
+Field `text` contains a list of either strings or *block*s which together form the text to be produced.
+In this example, the text starts with the string `"Hello"` followed by a block that calls out to a model.
 In this case, it is model with id `watsonx/ibm/granite-34b-code-instruct` from [watsonx](https://www.ibm.com/watsonx), via LiteLLM, with the indicated parameters: the stop sequence is `!`, which is to be included in the output.
 The input to the model call is everything that has been produced so far in the document (here `Hello`).

 When we execute this program using the PDL interpreter: